NucleUS1234/Online-Fraud-Detection/README.md

 - Expand the UI for a more intuitive user experience.
 - Add user authentication and transaction logs for tracking predictions.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contributing

-Contributions are welcome!
-Please open a pull request or issue if you have any improvements or suggestions.

 ## Acknowledgements

 - **scikit-learn** for the machine learning framework.
 - **Flask** for providing an easy-to-use web framework.
 - **Joblib** for model serialization and deserialization.

----

-Replace `yourusername` with your GitHub username if you're sharing this on GitHub.
-Let me know if you need any more changes!